-ThromboGenics is a fast-growing pharmaceutical company specializing in innovative treatments for eye diseases, vascular disease and cancer.
+ThromboGenics develops drugs for a number of important therapeutic areas including back of the eye disease, vascular disease and cancer.
 The company has applied its in-house expertise to building up an important portfolio of promising drug candidates, most of which are already in clinical development.
+For the leadproduct "ocriplasmin", a file for approval has been submitted in 2011 with the European as well as with the American authorities.